GST Update that will win your heart!

 The GST with its launch impacted in both ways positive and negative.
 Well!
 This update will surely win your heart.
 After intense discussions, a big relief to the small taxpayers has been brought in.
 Usually, the tax‘s are doubled, but this time the exemption limit has been doubled.
 Yes!
-All the micro, small and medium enterprises can take a sigh of relief as the threshold limit which was 20 lakhs before has now enhanced to 40 lakhs and further the limit of composite scheme turnover has been increased from Rupees 1 crore to 1.5 Crore Rupees with effect from the 1st day of April.
+All the micro, small and medium enterprises can take a sigh of relief as the threshold limit which was 20 lakhs before has now been enhanced to 40 lakhs and further the limit of composite scheme turnover has been increased from Rupees 1 crore to 1.5 Crore Rupees with effect from the 1st day of April.

 GST update for a Service provider

 In case of certain service providers, the threshold is unchanged it will continue to be the current Rs 20 lakh.

-Let’s dig it little deep for better understanding.
-The GST council in its 32nd meeting, for those who have opted for Composite Scheme, shall be required to pay the GST taxes quarterly and simply file the annual return in a single form.
+Let’s dig it a little deep for a better understanding.
+The GST council in its 32nd meeting, for those who have opted for Composite Scheme shall be required to pay the GST taxes quarterly and simply file the annual return in a single form.
 Well, this scheme shall be applicable to service providers and suppliers of goods and services having turnover up to Rupees 50 lakhs, that too at the tax rate of 6%.
 Note that in the composition scheme, traders and manufacturers pay taxes quarterly at a concessional rate of one per cent, while restaurants pay five per cent GST.

 Now the option has been left over to the states to decide out of two exemption limits i. e.
 Rs 20 lakhs and Rs 40 lakhs including the fact that now the composition scheme registrants will also have an option of even moving out of the GST regime.

 For Kerala, the council has taken up a thoughtful decision and allowed to levy the disaster cess on the intra-state supply of goods and services at a rate which shall not be greater than 1 per cent.
 However, this tax can not be levied for more than 2 years.
 The intention behind this step is the revenue mobilization due to the aftereffect of flood-affected areas in Kerala in last year.